Is Your Home Making You Sick?

 Heating and Cooling Systems

-HVAC is the major victim of indoor pollution.
+According to experts, HVAC is the major victim of indoor pollution.
 When the air conditioning cools your home, traces of water build-up inside the ducts.
 These waters are a breeding ground for mold and bacterial growth.
+If you don’t want this to happen, call in a commercial hvac service or residential services such as these HVAC services in Portsmouth, VA for Professional AC Maintenance.
 The effects of microbial growth cannot be underestimated as it’s the primary cause of respiratory conditions such as allergies, asthma, headaches, and coughs.
 Most importantly though, not all air ducts can be polluted and not everyone develops issues as a result of contaminated air ducts.
 But to minimize the chances of feeling unwell, it’s crucial to ensure that your air ducts undergo thorough regular cleaning.
-It’s also essential to ensure that the heating system undergoes consistent servicing to work efficiently.
+It’s also essential to ensure that the heating system undergoes consistent servicing to work efficiently, so hire a tune up service for your furnace in Mahomet, IL or Furnace repair service in Springdale.
+Contact experts like Denver heating services or commercial heating repair services in Cedar Park, TX for HVAC maintenance and tune up your heating system in Fort Lauderdale, FL.

 We often overlook or forget to attend to different cracks that form on pipes, closets, basements, etc. These cracks can house microbial growth that can cause health concerns for people vulnerable to allergies, asthma, and breathing issues.
 It’s critical to conduct regular checks to ensure basements, pipes, closets, and more are clean and dry.
 If you come across leaky areas, ensure to clean and dry them, and call a plumber to fix the issue.